Godley, Pollock lead D-Backs past Padres 6-2 - Philly

 A.J.
 Pollock had a solo homer and RBI single for Arizona.
 Deven Marrero tripled in a run, doubled and scored twice, and Paul Goldschmidt had a double and an RBI triple.

+Seven of the nine starters had at least one hit for Arizona.

+"That's the type of offense we're accustomed to seeing," manager Torey Lovullo said.
+"Everybody contributed."

-The NL West-leading Diamondbacks, losers to the Padres 4-1 on Friday night, will send left-hander Patrick Corbin to the mound Sunday to try to extend their franchise record with a seventh consecutive series win to start the season.
+The NL West-leading Diamondbacks, losers to the Padres 4-1 on Friday night behind Tyson Ross' near no-hitter, will send left-hander Patrick Corbin to the mound Sunday to try to extend their franchise record with a seventh consecutive series win to start the season.

+"At the end of the day, if we can say we won every series so far this season, it would be a great accomplishment," Lovullo said.

 Pitching on his 28th birthday, Godley (3-1) gave up two runs in the first inning and blanked the Padres over the next 4 1/3.
 Andrew Chafin, Fernando Salas and T.J.
 McFarland held San Diego scoreless the rest of the way.

+"I threw the ball all right I guess," Richard said.
+"That might be the best way to describe it, but that is usually not good enough."

-Jose Pirela and Christian Villanueva singled in the Padres' first and, with two outs, Franchy Cordero - who hit a 489-foot homer the previous night - doubled off the wall above the 407-foot sign in straightaway center to bring both runners home.
+Jose Pirela and Christian Villanueva singled in the Padres' first.
+With two outs, Cordero - who hit a 489-foot homer the previous night and had trouble with a fly ball that ruined Ross' no-hit bid - doubled off the wall above the 407-foot sign in straightaway center to bring both runners home.

 Arizona tied it in the second.
 Chris Owings singled and scored on Marrero's triple into the right-center gap.
-Richard struck out John Ryan Murphy for the second out, but Godley's dribbler up the middle got through the infield and brought home Marrero to make it 2-2.
+Richard struck out John Ryan Murphy for the second out, but Godley's dribbler up the middle brought home Marrero to make it 2-2.

 The Diamondbacks grabbed the lead for good with two down in the third when Pollock homered just over the fence in right field, his team-leading fifth of the season.